gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 __________________________________
-* For a strong statement of
+* For examples of
-the descriptive branch of rational choice theory, see Mises 1998.
+the descriptive branch of rational choice theory, see Samuelson, 1938, or Mises, 1998.
 ** For an example of this other branch, see Kahneman and Egan, 2018.
 __________________________________